Frederic1000/gluci-clock/README.md

 ```
 Don't foreget to add this ```secrets.h``` file in ```.gitignore``` file, never share it on GitHub.

+#### Install card and libraries in Arduino IDE, compile code and flash card.
+Connect the LCD as instructed below.

 ### Materials needed:

 #### ESP32 development module: